1-315th BSB holds change of responsibility and retirement ceremony

 |0

-This work, 1-315th BSB holds change of responsibility and retirement ceremony [Image 6 of 6], by SSG Brandon Banzhaf, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1-315th BSB holds change of responsibility and retirement ceremony, by SSG Brandon Banzhaf, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT